luoluo-L/luoluo-L.github.io/_pages/about.md

 Theoretical machine learning works on topics of emsamble methods in sparse optimizations.

-**the importance** of **Algorithm Innovations in Artifical Intelligence (AIAI)**?
+What is **the importance** of **Algorithm Innovations in Artifical Intelligence (AIAI)**?
 Just like customized made suit fits better to individual person compared to factory made suit, algorithm innovations provides customized algorithms to practical complex problems without a standarized text-book solution from off-the-shelf algorithm packages.

 ### Miscellaneous:
-I wrote blogs are about data science and machine learning.
+I write blogs about data science and machine learning.

-I love ballroom dancing and art design.
+I love ballroom dancing and art designs.

 Original card design.
 Best wishes to the year 2022 that pandemic is going to be over.
 Copyright protected.
  <br/><img src='/images/misc/best_wishes_4_2022.gif' width='400'>